BitJam/isomount/README.md

    umount /mnt/iso3

-The directory and the @ file will still remain but they will be removed then next time one of the scripts is called.
+The directory will still remain but it will be removed the next time one of the scripts is called is called that needs root.

-If you are not the root user and if you do not call a script that needs root privileges with sudo then the script uses "sudo" as needed.
+If you do not have root privileges and if you call a script that needs needs them then the script uses "sudo" as needed.
 If you don't have sudo on you system then just make sure you always call them as root.

 This started as 36 lines of code that has worked well for me for many years.
 It has now blossomed to over 400 lines of code.
 A number of my programs are like that.
 The start with a core of under 50 lines (often much less) and then grow by a factor of 10 or more.
 That's user friendliness for you.